Main content start

 Students must submit a proposal (maximum 4 pages) that:

-• describes their research questions
+• describes a research question;

-• states their hypotheses
+• states a hypothesis;

 Related Events